 - Shutdown/Divestiture happens when the turnaround fails.
 Because lives are affected by closures and divestitures (e.g., investors, customers, employees, and suppliers) I recommend the leading role of LOD, MCA and positive OD approaches, supported by the classical method.
 Following values that help affected parties transition whole and humanely should play a prominent role.

 To complement Watkin’s STAR Model, the LOD follows the logotelogy seven phases or process steps of the AVR Method©.

 The stages are forming, storming, norming, and performing.
 Others have added “outperforming and adjourning” to these stages of group and organizational development.

 The AVR Method©

 Certified and licensed logotelogists, whether coaches, consultants, counselors or therapists, use the AVR Method© to help clients in their improvement journey.
-AVR stands for meaning awareness, meaning analysis, meaning validation, meaning re-decision, as well as meaning replacement and sustainment.
+AVR stands for meaning awareness, analysis, validation, re-decision, replacement; reintegration, reinforcement and sustainment.